dBdone/build/terms.md

 description.
 Claims for defects in updates, upgrades, or new versions are limited to innovations compared to previous versions.

-**11.2.** Statutory provisions on warranty in rental agreements and §§ 327 ets eq BGB apply.
+**11.2.** Statutory provisions on warranty in rental agreements and §§ 327 et seq BGB apply.
 However, the application of § 536a (2) BGB (tenant’s right to remedy defects himself) is excluded.

-**11.3.** Otherwise, the provisions of the law on service contracts (§§ 611et seq.
+**11.3.** Otherwise, the provisions of the law on service contracts (§§ 611 et seq.
 BGB) apply.

 **11.4.** dBdone does not warrant that the Customer's business expectations